RoseCityRobotics/common_platform/docs/source/operations/daily_operations/KeyboardTeleop.md

 ## Power and Log on to Raspberry Pi

 The Raspberry Pi will host the micro-ROS agent and other ROS2 nodes.
 Ensure it's powered on and you're logged in.
-Required ROS2 environment variables set in the **`.profile`** file for automated setup upon login.
+Required ROS2 environment variables set in the [**`.profile`**](https://github.com/RoseCityRobotics/common_platform/blob/main/.profile) file for automated setup upon login.

+You will need a separate terminal window for each process below:

 1. **Get your Teensy serial number**:

 ```bash
 SERIAL_NUM=$(